JM8 – Safety Recall: Transmission Does Not Engage Park – 2015 Acura TLX

 Some vehicles affected by this campaign may be in your new or used vehicle inventory.
 These vehicles must be repaired before they are sold.

-Should your dealership sell an unrepaired vehicle or fails to do the inspection or flush according to this bulletin that subsequently causes injury or damage because of the recalled item, the dealership will be solely responsible to the damaged party, and will be required to defend and indemnify American Honda for any resulting claims.
+Should your dealership sell an unrepaired vehicle or fails to do the inspection or flush according to this bulletin that subsequently causes injury or damage because of the recalled item, the dealership will be solely responsible to the damaged party, and will be required to defend and indemnify American HondaeBay logo for any resulting claims.
 To see if a vehicle in inventory is affected by this recall, do a iN VIN status inquiry before selling it.

 CORRECTIVE ACTION